cmdcolin/jbrowse/website/blog/2010-09-09-jbrowse-1-1-release-index.md

 layout: post
 title: JBrowse 1.1 release
 date: 2010-09-09
-tags: ["Release 1.1", "Software releases"]
+tags: ['Release 1.1', 'Software releases']
 ---

 JBrowse version 1.1 is released!
 You can find the code here: